innazh/proglog/README.md

 3. Wrap the created and configured log in the middleware
 4. Before instantiating the server, setup the files/output for tracing and metrics via LogExporter
 5. Close the files as a part of graceful shutdown
+### Chapter 7: Service discovery
+1. We're using a sef HashiCorp's library for tracking the state of our cluster and passing the info from one node to another
+2. Defined handler interface which can keep track of the members that leave or join
+3. Defined the functionality and config for the nodes inside the cluster: we're listening on join, leave, and fail events for the nodes
+4. Test file that implements the handler which just keeps track of the members (it doesn't have to be complicated at this point)
+5. Build replication